hectorsvill/andIQuote/README.md

 # andIQuote
-Discover mindful quotes and share them with your friends
+Discover mindful quotes and share them with your friends.
+Feel free to download from the [App Store](https://itunes.apple.com/WebObjects/MZStore.woa/wa/viewSoftware?id=1493892128)
 #
 V1(4)
 #